Janky Icon for a Janky Photo Editor The Editor UI

 float[,] kernel = CreateGaussianKernel(kernelSize, radius);

-• Creating Blurred Texture: A new blurredTexture with same dimensions as sourceTexture is initialized.
+- Creating Blurred Texture: A new

 Color[] pixels = sourceTexture.GetPixels();